 The best way to prevent periodontitis is to practice good oral hygiene at home.

 - Consider using a toothbrush with a tongue and cheek cleaner and a flexible head so you can clean in all directions.

-- Clean between your teeth with floss, interdental brushes or water flossers at least once a day.
+- Clean between your teeth and beneath your gumline with floss, interdental brushes or water flossers at least once a day.

 - And use a tongue scraper.

 Be sure to see your dental professional for regular cleanings and to check the health of your teeth and gums.
-If you notice any irregularities or sensitivities in the health of your gums, don't wait until your next check-up – make an appointment with a dental professional right away.
+If you notice any irregularities or sensitivities in your gums, don't wait until your next checkup – make an appointment with a dental professional right away.

 If your dental professional diagnoses you with gum disease early, a deep cleaning (aka scaling and root planing) can reverse its effects.
 Your dental professional will remove plaque from your teeth and the pockets developed inside your gums using manual tools and ultrasonic vibrations.
 Your dentist can then smooth out the roots of your teeth to help ensure your gums reattach after the procedure.
 Scaling and root planing can require one or more visits, depending on the severity of your gum disease.

-Your dentist may use a local anaesthetic to numb the area of your mouth they are cleaning.
+Your dentist may use a local anesthetic to numb the area of your mouth they are cleaning.
 After the procedure, you may be prescribed antibiotics to completely rid your mouth of any infection that may have been present.
-If you're wondering how long it takes for gums to heal after deep cleaning, the discomfort can last for a day or two.
-You may still have sensitive gums for about a week and be prescribed pain medication while you heal.
+Health Link BC says that planing and scaling should cause little or no discomfort.
+If you maintain good oral hygiene afterwards, the progression of gum disease should stop and your gums will be able to heal.

-If you have advanced periodontitis that has developed beyond anything a deep cleaning can treat, you may require one of the following surgeries:
+If you have advanced periodontitis that has developed beyond what a deep cleaning can treat, you may require one of the following surgeries: